About Scott Gurvey

 Scott Gurvey helped blaze the trail for business journalism on television and online.
 In his longtime role as New York Bureau Chief and Senior Correspondent for public television’s Nightly Business Report (“NBR”).
 Gurvey covered the financial markets, business, and the economy for the first and longest-running daily program dedicated to financial news on broadcast television.

 Gurvey was also the broadcast’s technology expert and was uniquely positioned to cover the rise of the tech sector and the disruptive impact of the Internet across all segments of society.
-Much of his reporting was directed to the general audience, an audience not served by traditional media.
+Much of his reporting was directed to the general business and investing audience, an audience not served by traditional media.
 Coinciding with the rise of self-directed retirement accounts and the proliferation of investing choices for individuals these reports helped establish the “personal finance” category of financial reporting.

 Gurvey’s “On-the-Record” interviews introduced scores of the world’s top business leaders and policy makers to the investing public.
 He frequently identified up-and-coming companies and their products and services at an early stage.